Champii/crypto-dht/README.md

 ## Todo

+- Deactivate GUI for some commands (-n, -s, -S, -i)
 - Store unspentTxOut and blockHeigh on disk to avoid resync all the chain each time
 - DHT's OnStore to avoid saving bad blocks
 - Merkel tree